anarojoecheburua/Data-Science-AI-Assistant/README.md

-# AI Assistant for Data Science 🤖
+# Build your own AI assistant 🤖

-AI Assistant for Data Science is a Streamlit-based application that makes use of the power of OpenAI's GPT-3 for assisting with data science tasks.
+In this series, we are developing an AI assistant using Streamlit and LangChain, designed to help you with your data science projects.
+This AI assistant will streamline the entire process of a data science project, including EDA, model selection and prediction and more.

+This series is split in three parts:

+EDA	Model Selection and Prediction	App Enhancement and Chatbox Introduction to Streamlit, LLMs and Langchain agents	Langchain Chains, Tools and More Agents	Memory, Indexes and Deployment

 **EDA - PART 1**
-This tool simplifies the process of exploring and analysing data, making it easier for data scientists and analysts to gain insights from their datasets.

-## Features

-- Upload and explore your dataset in a user-friendly interface.
-- Perform Exploratory Data Analysis (EDA) tasks with the help of AI.
-- Get answers to data-related questions and insights.
+Introduction to Streamlit, LLMs and Langchain agents.

+**Model Selection and Prediction - PART 2**
+Langchain Chains, Tools and More Agents.

+**App Enhancement and Chatbox - PART 3**
+Memory, Indexes and Further App Enhancement.

 ## Getting Started